ugurdogrusoz/visuall/doc/UG.md

 - **Statistics inclusion type**: We collect stats for each graph object with respect to the current unit time.
 Each graph object either contributes to exactly one unit time or to all unit times that its lifetime overlaps with depending on a user specified option stats inclusion type as follows.
 The graph object contributes
     - *begin*: only to the very first unit time
-    - *end*: only to the very last unit time it overlaps with
+    - *end*: only to the very last unit time
     - *middle*: only to the very middle unit time (the unit time which is most central)
     - *all*: to all unit times